manwar/theweeklychallenge/content/blog/welcome-to-perl.md

 The source code is broken into tokens.

-For example: `say "Hello World!!";` is tokenized into:
+For example: `say "Hello World!!";` is tokenised into:

 <br>